 If you purchased an SSL certificate and asked your WordPress hosting provider to install it for you, then you can contact them to fix it for you.

-2. Fix Mixed Content Errors After Moving WordPress to SSL / HTTPS
+2. Fixing Mixed Content Errors After Moving to SSL/HTTPS

-Mixed content errors are caused by sources (images, scripts, or stylesheets) that are still loading using the insecure HTTP protocol in the URLs.
+Mixed content errors are caused by sources that are still loading using the insecure HTTP protocol in the URLs.
+These can include resources such as images, scripts, or stylesheets.

 If that is the case, then you will not be able to see a secure padlock icon in your website’s address bar.

-1. Fixed mixed content errors in WordPress using a Plugin
+1. Fixing Mixed Content Errors in WordPress Using a Plugin

-First, you’ll need to make sure you have an SSL certificate.
-If you’re not sure if you have one, see our guide on how to get a free SSL certificate for your WordPress website.
+First, you will need to make sure you have an SSL certificate.
+If you are not sure if you have one, see our guide on how to get a free SSL certificate for your WordPress website.

 Then, simply install and activate the Really Simple SSL plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+For more details, please see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to visit Settings » SSL page to review plugin settings.
-Really Simple SSL works out of the box and will automatically take care of SSL / HTTPS settings and fix mixed content errors.
+Upon activation, you need to visit the Settings » SSL page from your WordPress admin dashboard to review the plugin settings.
+Really Simple SSL works out of the box and will automatically take care of your SSL/HTTPS settings and fix mixed content errors.

-2. Manually Fixed Mixed Content Errors in WordPress
+2. Manually Fixing Mixed Content Errors in WordPress

-This method requires manual troubleshooting, but it is more effective and better for performance.
+This method is more effective and better for your website’s performance.
+However, it requires manual troubleshooting.

-Upon activation, you need to visit Tools » Better Search Replace page.
+Upon activation, you need to visit the Tools » Better Search Replace page.
 In the ‘Search’ field, you need to add your website URL with HTTP.
-After that, add your website URL with https in the ‘Replace’ field.
+After that, add your website URL with ‘https’ in the ‘Replace’ field.

 The plugin will now update URLs in your WordPress database.

-If you are still seeing mixed content errors, then the next step is to troubleshoot URLs in your WordPress theme and plugins.
+If you are still seeing mixed content errors, then the next step is to troubleshoot URLs in your WordPress theme and plugin files.

-Using your browser’s Inspect tool, you will need to locate the resources causing the errors and where they are loading from.
+Using your browser’s Inspect tool, you will need to locate the resources causing the errors and take note of which website files they are loading from.

-If you are unable to find them yourself, then you can also reach out to theme developer and request them to update their theme.
+Another alternative is to reach out to the theme developer and ask them to update their theme.
 They will need to use WordPress best practices to load files, which will fix the HTTP/HTTPS issue.

-Same goes for the mixed content loaded by a WordPress plugin.
-We don’t recommend editing plugin files yourself to change the URLs.
-You should notify the plugin developer and request them for an update.
+The same goes for the mixed content loaded by a WordPress plugin.
+We don’t recommend editing plugin files yourself, so you should notify the plugin developer and request an update.
 Meanwhile, you can disable the plugin on your site or find an alternative plugin.

-3. Fix Too Many Redirects Errors After Moving to SSL / HTTPS
+3. Fixing the Too Many Redirects Errors After Moving to SSL/HTTPS

 define('FORCE_SSL_ADMIN', true);